-ArtistWorks is one of the largest and most expensive online music instruction sites on the web.
-Is it worth the money?
-Find out in our expert review.
+As one of the largest and most diverse instrument instruction sites on the web, is it worth the money, or just the result of good marketing?
+Find out in our expert ArtistWorks guitar lessons review.

 It’s fairly easy to navigate, with all options laid out for you, but the screen is somewhat busy.